Bratislava Zoo: History

 A proposal to establish a zoo in Bratislava first appeared in 1948.
 The first intention was to build a zoo corner within the area of the Park of Culture and Relaxation on the Danube riverfront but later on, taking into consideration the importance of Bratislava as the capital of Slovakia, it was agreed to build a separate breeding and educational institution.
 At first, in 1949, it was considered to build a zoo in the area of Železná studnička, part of the Bratislava Forest Park.
-But the experts’ reports had confirmed this location as unsuitable.
+But the experts' reports had confirmed this location as unsuitable.
 A new alternative was therefore accepted – to build a zoo in Mlynská dolina which originally covered 9 ha and was later expanded to 90 ha.

 Construction began in 1959 with the help of volunteers and students, and part of the zoo was officially opened on 9 May 1960.
 During the first decade of the existence of the zoo, there was already some achievement regarding breeding of macaques, baboons, porcupines, nutrias, leopards, pumas and dingos.

 The zoo has undergone two major reductions, the first in 1981–1985, as a result of sewage system and motorway feeder construction, which reduced the area of the zoo to one-third, destroying two-thirds of the original exposition area and causing animal relocation within the zoo.
 As a consequence, a modern enclosure with the largest collection of exotic birds in Czechoslovakia had to be demolished and the birds were sent to other zoos.
 In 1991, a tiger escaped during the night and was shot within the zoo area.
 No person was harmed in the incident.
-In 2002-2003, the new enclosure for Turkmenian kulans, Bactrian camels and Shetland pony was constructed in the forested part of the zoo and the building of a breeding facility for Heptner's markhor and Barbary sheep had begun.
+In 2002 and 2003, the new enclosure for Turkmenian kulans, Bactrian camels and Shetland ponies was constructed in the forested part of the zoo and the building of a breeding facility for Heptner's markhor and Barbary sheep had begun.

 The second reduction was in 2003, when construction for the D2 motorway access road to the Sitina Tunnel forced a relocation of the entrance gate.
 Subsequently, the zoo had been closed to the public from December 2003, until the building of a new entrance, parking lot and noise barrier wall was finished.
-In 2004-2005, development plans of the ZOO Bratislava were accepted by the Bratislava municipal government and the construction of a new enclosure for big cats became one of the city priorities.
+In 2004 and 2005, development plans of Zoo Bratislava were accepted by the Bratislava municipal government and the construction of a new enclosure for big cats became one of the city priorities.

-In 2004, an exhibition of Central European Mesosoic reptiles—DinoPark—was opened in the central area of the zoo, becoming a major attraction for ZOO Bratislava.
-At the area of almost 3 ha DinoPark features life-sized sculptures of dinosaurs that are animated during the summer season.
-It also features a 3D cinema, educational trails and a paleontological playground with fake fossils for children.
-Since 2006, the area also features a specimen of the rare plant Wollemia.
+Between 2004 and 2021 Zoo Bratislava hosted an exhibition of Central European Mesosoic reptiles—DinoPark.
+At the area of almost 3 ha DinoPark featured life-sized sculptures of dinosaurs that have been animated during the summer season.
+It also featured a 3D cinema, educational trails and a paleontological playground with fake fossils for children.
+Since 2006, the area also featured a specimen of the rare plant Wollemia.